 NORRIS (1) English, Scottish

 Means "from the north"

 .
 It either denoted someone who originated in the north or someone who lived in the northern part of a settlement.

-Originally taken from a place name meaning "north town" in Old English.
+From the name of various towns in England meaning "north town" in Old English.

 Originally taken from a place name meaning "north wood" in Old English.